Frequently Asked Questions

 Characteristics of the Mobile Application:

-- Compatible with only Android devices
+- Compatible with Apple and Android devices

 - Secure data storage